httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serialising an Identifier {#ser-identifier}

-Given an identifier as input:
+Given an identifier as input_identifier:

-0. If input is not a sequence of characters, or contains characters not allowed in {{identifier}}, fail serialisation.
+0. If input_identifier is not a sequence of characters, or contains characters not allowed in {{identifier}}, fail serialisation.
 1. Let output be an empty string.
-2. Append input to output, using ASCII encoding {{!RFC0020}}.
+2. Append input_identifier to output, using ASCII encoding {{!RFC0020}}.
 3. Return output.

 ### Serialising a Byte Sequence {#ser-binary}

-Given a byte sequence as input:
+Given a byte sequence as input_bytes:

-0. If input is not a sequence of bytes, fail serialisation.
+0. If input_bytes is not a sequence of bytes, fail serialisation.
 1. Let output be an empty string.
 2. Append "\*" to output.
-3. Append the result of base64-encoding input as per {{!RFC4648}}, Section 4, taking account of the requirements below.
+3. Append the result of base64-encoding input_bytes as per {{!RFC4648}}, Section 4, taking account of the requirements below.
 4. Append "\*" to output.
 5. Return output.